Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 - Locations Additional Production Assistant(s) aka 'Day Players'

 Walt's Driving Scene

-"Fearing his barrels of money were uncovered by Jesse, Walt frantically speeds to the burial sight as fast as he can.
-With one hand on the phone and the other on the wheel; he tears through downtown Albuquerque, passing cars left and right at triple digit speeds."
+"Fearing his barrels of money were uncovered by Jesse, Walt frantically speeds to the burial site as fast as he can.
+With one hand on the phone and the other on the wheel; he tears through downtown Albuquerque, passing cars left and right at triple-digit speeds."

 Armed with a stack of letters and a clipboard.
 I was assigned the task of walking door to door to both businesses and private residents that Breaking Bad was going to be filming in the area.
 My mandate required me to obtain as many signatures as possible of business owners and residents that they were indeed notified that Lead Blvd would be closed for twelve hours on the date of the shoot.